2020 Salt Lake City earthquake: Injuries

 Though some minor injuries occurred, no major injuries or fatalities were reported as a result of the earthquake.

 Damage

 After the earthquake, Utah Emergency Management said that serious damage was not expected, but there were reports of minor damage.
 Bricks fell off some buildings.

 The Salt Lake Temple was undergoing a seismic upgrade at the time of the earthquake, and sustained minor damage.
 The Angel Moroni statue that sits atop the highest spire lost its trumpet following the earthquake.
 Some stones were displaced as well.
 The construction crews working on the seismic upgrade were sent home.

-The historic Rio Grande Depot, St. Mark's Episcopal Cathedral, and dozens of mobile homes in West Valley City were damaged.
+The historic Denver and Rio Grande Western Depot, St. Mark's Episcopal Cathedral, and dozens of mobile homes in West Valley City were damaged.
 As of December 2020, the Rio Grande Depot had still not re-opened due to damage being worse than initially thought, forcing a café that had occupied the building for 39 years to relocate.